-If you decide to participate, we will study the genes in your fetus' DNA using a new test called exome sequencing.
+If you decide to participate, we will compare genes in your DNA to those in the fetus' genes using a new test called exome sequencing.
 Genes are the instructions passed from a parent to child that determine how our bodies are built and grow.
 Some medical conditions are caused by differences in genes.
 The exome sequencing test tries to find those differences.
+A sample from both the mother and father is important in completing this test.

 This test will be done on a sample that has already been obtained for prenatal diagnosis (CVS, amniocentesis or testing performed after pregnancy interruption or loss).
 We are offering this test because other tests so far were not able to find a cause of the birth defect in your fetus.
-To understand the importance of variations found in your fetus' genes, we will also study the genes in your DNA and DNA from the fetus' biologic father.
+To understand the importance of variations found in your fetus' genes, we will also study the genes in DNA from the fetus' biologic parents.

 Exome sequencing is different from most genetic tests.
 It studies many genes in your body all at once instead of one gene at a time.
 The goal of this research study is to see if finding the genetic cause of birth defects before delivery will help health care providers to 1) counsel women about the long-term outcomes for their children, 2) improve care during pregnancy and at delivery, and 3) plan for the medical needs of the baby.
-We want to see if having a better understanding of the genetic causes of birth defects can help pregnant women and their families make pregnancy-related decisions.
+We want to see if a better understanding of the genetic causes of birth defects can help pregnant women and their families make pregnancy-related decisions.
 We also want to see if a diagnosis made before birth can lead to better treatment of the mother and fetus during the pregnancy or immediately after delivery.

 We also want to understand the effect genetic information has on families.
-The study may help other pregnant women whose fetuses have birth defects or genetic conditions in the future.
+The study may help other pregnant women and their families when the fetus has a birth defect or genetic disorder in the future.
 We are particularly interested in learning how to provide services to families from different backgrounds.